Cohort 1:

 Leiry Santos

-Leiry Santos is an administrator at NYU’s Center for Multicultural Education and Programs, where I work to support inclusive spaces that elevate students of underrepresented backgrounds.
-She loves history and finds safeguarding our shared stories as central to both her work and identity.
+Leiry Santos is an administrator at New York University's Center for Multicultural Education and Programs, where she works to create inclusive spaces that empower students from underrepresented backgrounds.
+She has a passion for history and believes that preserving our shared stories is essential to both her professional work and political identity.

 New York University